wiseman-timelord/Chat-VulkanLlama/README.md

 ### FEATURES:
 * Code is optimised yet retains clarity in certain functions, code has been distributed soes each file under 7K GPT4 limit.
-* Choice of only GGUF now, gotta stay current, if you want GGML, check out <=v1.03, its to do with llama.
+* Only testing with GGUF now, gotta stay current, if you want GGML and it dont work, check out <=v1.03, its to do with llama.
 * Program sounds through a few select samples in .wav format, goes through key to window 2 which is non-WSL.
 * Text To Speech for Wndows users through windows native audio, whereby, window 1 is WSL Python and window 2 is Python.
 * `.ENV` File Management: Creates a default `.ENV` file if it doesn't exist.
 Useful for later forks.